RocheDJ/TankCheck/readme.md

 - The Raspberry Pi and the IOLinkMaster will be connected to a Teltonkia [RUT955 Industrial Cellular Router](https://teltonika-networks.com/product/rut955/) which wil provide internet connectivity.

-- It is envisaged that this stage that the Raspberry Pi development will be written in Python.
+- The Raspberry Pi development is written in Python.

 ---